 Most larger financial buyers raise capital to fund acquisitions in advance of identifying acquisition targets, however some financial buyers are “fundless” or “independent” sponsors, who plan to raise capital from investors once they identify a specific acquisition opportunity.
 Over the past couple of years we have seen a tremendous increase in the number of financial buyers looking to make acquisitions of lower middle-market companies.

-In today’s changing marketplace, some buyers are hybrids of strategic and financial buyers.
+Some buyers are hybrids of strategic and financial buyers.
 A private equity firm might have other similar investments in their portfolio that can provide synergies through marketing, distribution or other activities, as well as a support network to share management experiences and strategies.
-On the other hand, a strategic buyer may look like a financial buyer if they plan to have an acquired company operate independently to move into a new market, capitalize on brand recognition, social, or environmental ethos, or shift their existing operating model.
+On the other hand, a strategic buyer may look like a financial buyer if they plan to have an acquired company operate independently to move into a new market, capitalize on your brand recognition, or shift their existing operating model.

 There are varying schools of thought as to whether the highest valuations and best terms can be obtained from strategic or financial buyers.
 A strategic buyer may be able to make an acquired company more profitable by cutting expenses, or may have a deep balance sheet to easily make an all-cash acquisition.
 Financial buyers may have limited time frames in which to invest their committed capital, which can create a sense of urgency to make acquisitions.
 However, the best buyer for your company is usually the one that sees the greatest fit and highest future potential, and that can be either a strategic or financial buyer.

 Depending on the size and type of your company, individual buyers or search funds might also be potential buyers.
-An experienced, high-net worth individual buyer, such as a former entrepreneur, an experienced corporate executive, or a former private equity manager may bring strong experience and personal capital to the acquisition, can move quickly and independently, and may provide flexibility regarding your role and equity participation moving forward.
-Search funds are typically spearheaded by recent MBA graduates with a desire to acquire and run a lower middle-market business.
+An experienced, high-net worth individual buyer, such as a former entrepreneur, corporate executive or private equity manager, may bring strong capabilities, connections and personal capital to the acquisition.
+They may also be able to move quickly and independently, and provide flexibility regarding your role and equity participation moving forward.
 Just like financial buyers, some search funds are funded, while others plan to line up financing once they identify the right opportunity.
-If you are approached by a search fund, be sure to find out if they have any capital to buy your business.
+It is relatively easy for an experienced executive to obtain up to $5 million of SBA funding, and when necessary, to add conventional financing on top.
+If you are approached by an individual buyer or search fund, be sure to find out if they have existing capital to buy your business, and if not, how they plan to fund the acquisition.

 As you approach the M&A process, it’s important to thoughtfully consider your personal goals, and how they match up with the potential buyers in the marketplace.
-To optimize transaction value, some entrepreneurs may want to approach all types of buyers during the M&A process.
+To optimize transaction value, we generally recommend entrepreneurs approach all types of buyers during the M&A process.
+Many serious buyers will be flexible regarding structure for the right business.
 In other cases, a seller may want to identify a category of buyers which will best help achieve their financial and non-financial goals.
 For example, if your intent is to sell for retirement or to explore other options in life, a strategic buyer may be an ideal fit.
 On the other hand, if you want to surround yourself with a smart team and participate in a second exit, a financial buyer may be more attractive.
 But in either case, understanding the types of buyers and how they match up to your desired exit strategy will help you achieve a more successful exit.